asandler/mptree/README.md

 2) mptree "recursive_parse"

-   the same as "parse" but applied to all mp3 files in current directory and all subdirectories recursively
+   the same as "parse" but applied to all mp3 files in all subdirectories (including the current directory) recursively

 3) mptree mix

-   converts parsed directories into mixed list of form "artist - title.mp3":
+   converts parsed directories into the mixed list of the form "artist - title.mp3":
 ```
         Nirvana - Come As You Are.mp3
         Nirvana - Lithium.mp3
         Nirvana - Polly.mp3
-        Ramones - All's Quiet On The Eastern Fron.mp3
+        Ramones - All's Quiet On The Eastern Front.mp3
         Ramones - She's A Sensation.mp3
         Ramones - Come On Now.mp3
         R.E.M. - Perfect Circle.mp3